kubeflow/examples/digit_recognition/README.md

 3. Clone this repo and navigate to this directory

-4. run the digit-recognizer-kfp notebook from start to finish
+4. Run the digit-recognizer-kfp notebook from start to finish

 5. View run details immediately after submitting pipeline.